furuhama/ray_tracing/README.md

 # Ray Tracing in Rust

-This is a ray tracing renderer implemented in Rust, based on "Ray Tracing in One Weekend" series.
+This is a ray tracing renderer implemented in Rust.

 ## Features